Good to know

 - Before departure, check if your airline or any of the transit countries requires a negative COVID-19 test.
 Wearing a face mask on flights might be required.
 Remember good hand and coughing hygiene and the use of hand sanitizer when travelling.

-- Keep all your important documents (tickets, permits, admission and insurance documents, confirmation of your lease and address in Joensuu) in your hand luggage when travelling.
+- Keep all your important documents in your hand luggage when travelling: tickets, visa/residence permit, admission and insurance documents, confirmation of your lease and address in Joensuu.

 - Instructions of the Finnish border guard

 - Finnish government website on entry restrictions and health measures